-PPM 2-43, University Insurance Programs
+Policy 5-303: University Insurance Programs

-29 Code of Federal Regulations 825.100 et seq., Family and Medical Leave Act Regulations as amended pursuant to Section 585 of the National Defense Authorization Act for FY 2008.
+29 Code of Federal Regulations 825.100 et seq., Family and Medical Leave Act Regulations as amended pursuant to Section 585 of the National Defense Authorization Act for FY2008

 III.
-DEFINITIONS
+Definitions

-- A. "Benefit-eligible Employee" means an employee holding a permanent position at not less than 75% of full time. - B. "Child" means a biological, adopted or foster child, stepchild, legal ward or a child of a person standing in loco parentis, who is either under the age of eighteen or over the age of eighteen and incapable of self-care on a daily basis because of a mental or physical disability that substantially limits one or more major life activities. - C. "Health Care Provider" means (1) a state-authorized doctor of medicine or osteopathy; (2) a state authorized podiatrist, dentist, clinical psychologist, optometrist, or chiropractor performing within the scope of his/her practice; (3) a state-authorized nurse practitioner, nurse-midwife or clinical social worker performing with the scope of his/her practice; (4) a Christian Science practitioner who is registered with the First Church of Christ Science in Boston, Massachusetts. - D. "Incapacity" means the inability to work, attend school or perform other regular daily activities due to a Serious Health Condition, treatment therefor or recovery therefrom. - E. "Parent" means a biological parent or an individual who performed all parental duties in lieu of a biological parent. - F. "Responsible Officer" means the cognizant department chairperson, principal investigator, director, dean or University officer with a direct supervisory reporting relationship to the employee.
+- A. "Benefits Eligible " is defined in Policy 5-001 . - B. "Child" means a biological, adopted or foster child, stepchild, legal ward or a child of a person standing in loco parentis, who is either under the age of eighteen or over the age of eighteen and incapable of self-care on a daily basis because of a mental or physical disability that substantially limits one or more major life activities. - C. "Faculty" is defined in Policy 6-300. - D. "Health Care Provider" means (1) a state-authorized doctor of medicine or osteopathy; (2) a state authorized podiatrist, dentist, clinical psychologist, optometrist, or chiropractor performing within the scope of his/her practice; (3) a state-authorized nurse practitioner, nurse-midwife or clinical social worker performing with the scope of his/her practice; (4) a Christian Science practitioner who is registered with the First Church of Christ Science in Boston, Massachusetts. - E. "Incapacity" means the inability to work, attend school or perform other regular daily activities due to a Serious Health Condition, treatment therefor or recovery therefrom. - F. "Non-Exempt" is defined in Policy 5-001. - G. "Non-Faculty Academic Employees" is defined in Policy 5-001. - H. "Parent" means a biological parent or an individual who performed all parental duties in lieu of a biological parent. - I. "Per Diem" is defined in Policy 5-001. - J. "Responsible Officer" means the cognizant department chairperson, principal investigator, director, dean or University officer with a direct supervisory reporting relationship to the employee.